The Beverly Hills Hotel: The glamour years

-In 1954, Detroit real estate magnate Ben L. Silberstein bought the hotel for $5.5 million.
+In 1954, Detroit real estate magnate Ben L. Silberstein offered to buy the hotel for $4 million.
+The deal was finally completed in 1958 for a reported $6 million.
 Courtright later became the hotelier at the Beverly Wilshire Hotel.
-The reputation of the Beverly Hills Hotel, as a leading luxury hotel with glamorous patrons, took off during the 1950s and attracted eminent guests, such as the Duke and Duchess of Windsor, Princess Margaret and Lord Snowdon, King Albert of Belgium, the Crown Prince of Monaco and Grace Kelly, John Wayne, and Henry Fonda.
+The reputation of the Beverly Hills Hotel, as a leading luxury hotel with glamorous patrons, took off during the 1950s and attracted eminent guests, such as the Duke and Duchess of Windsor, Princess Margaret and Lord Snowdon, King Albert II of Belgium, Rainier III, Prince of Monaco and Princess Grace, John Wayne, and Henry Fonda.
 Elizabeth Taylor, one of the hotel's best-known guests, would stay with her numerous husbands in the bungalows and spent six of her eight honeymoons there.
 Her father owned an art gallery on the ground floor of the hotel.
 The Polo Lounge became associated with Frank Sinatra, Dean Martin, and the Rat Pack, where they held heavy drinking bouts.
 In 1956, the pool of the hotel and cabana club was a filming location for Designing Woman, starring Gregory Peck and Lauren Bacall.
 Marilyn Monroe and Yves Montand stayed at the hotel during the production of George Cukor's Let's Make Love.
 Monroe's favorite bungalow was No. 7.
 George Hamilton and Rex Harrison enjoyed sunbathing at the hotel; Harrison would sunbathe in the nude in Cabana One and answer the door wearing "just a handkerchief over his private parts".

 In 1963, the comedy picture Who's Been Sleeping in My Bed?, starring Dean Martin, Elizabeth Montgomery, Jill St. John, and Carol Burnett, was shot at the hotel.
 In the 1970s, John Lennon and Yoko Ono hid out in one of the bungalows for a week.
 Richard M. Nixon's chief of staff, H.R.
 Haldeman, and presidential aide John Ehrlichman were eating breakfast in the Polo Lounge when they were informed of the Watergate burglary in 1972.
 In January 1977, Peter Finch died of a sudden heart attack while sitting in the hotel lobby.
 Two months later, he was posthumously awarded the Academy Award for Best Actor for his role as Howard Beale in the film Network.
 His costar Faye Dunaway stayed at the hotel after winning the Academy Award for Best Actress for the same film; in one memorable photograph, she was seated by the hotel pool lounging back in a chair surrounded by newspapers and her Oscar trophy.
-The exterior of the hotel was featured on the album cover art of the Eagles' album Hotel California that same year.
+The exterior of the hotel was featured in the cover art of the Eagles' album Hotel California that same year.
 Two years later, California Suite was filmed at the hotel.